cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 Economics of the protocol are built around the idea that feedback loops between the number of links and the value of the knowledge graph exist.
 The more usage => the bigger the knowledge graph => the more value => the better the quality of the knowledge=> the more usage.
 Transaction fees for basic operations are replaced by lifetime bandwidth, which means usability for both, end-users and developers.
 You can think of Cyber as a shared ASIC for search or simply: your Superintelligence.

 The basic idea is to create an Internet Knowledge Protocol.
 Cyber can account for a large number of use-cases, like: social networks, embedded search, autonomous robots, command tools, personal assistants, content oracles, e-commerce, advertisement networks, offline search and much more.
 All of these cases are built on semantics.
 It is a scientific experiment that has obvious and useful utility, not just to the end-user, but to the whole world!
-The formation of relevant and provable answers, that will shape an open semantic core.
+The forming of relevant and provable answers, that will shape an open semantic core.

 The problem we are solving, cannot be implemented with smart contracts using your favourite consensus computer.
 Cyber is an application-specific blockchain.
 We are not aware of the development of blockchain computers with an architecture that at least approximately reminiscent of Cyber.